top of page

 The Big Hole Watershed is an expanse of mostly intact grasslands, sage steppe, and forested mountains that host a diversity of wildlife, from sage grouse to pronghorn, and waterways that are key fish habitat.
 A large portion of the Big Hole River runs through working rangelands, and the fly fishing on this river attracts people from all over the world, making agriculture and recreation the driving forces of the local communities here.
 Find out how people representing a diversity of needs within a watershed are coming together to benefit all life here within the land, water, and communities, and how this is building resiliency throughout droughts and other pressures.
 This content is centered around the work of the Big Hole Watershed Committee.

-Scroll down to view the film, podcast episodes, learn about those who are featured,
+Scroll down to view the film, podcasts, learn about who is featured, & view informational links.

 Life in the Land: The Big Hole Valley